World races to contain new COVID threat, the omicron variant | Health

 In response to the variant's discovery in southern Africa, the United States, Canada, Russia and a host of other countries joined the European Union in restricting travel for visitors from that region, where the variant brought on a fresh surge of infections.

-The White House said the US will restrict travel from South Africa and seven other countries in the region beginning Monday.
-Biden said that means “no travel” to or from the designated countries except for returning US citizens and permanent residents who test negative.
+The White House said the U.S. will restrict travel from South Africa and seven other countries in the region beginning Monday.
+Biden issued a declaration later Friday making the travel prohibition official, with exceptions for U.S. citizens and permanent residents and for several other categories, including spouses and other close family.

 “We must move quickly and at the earliest possible moment,” British Health Secretary Sajid Javid told lawmakers.

-Omicron has now been seen in travellers to Belgium, Hong Kong and Israel, as well as in southern Africa.
+Omicron has now been seen in travelers to Belgium, Hong Kong and Israel, as well as in southern Africa.

 There was no immediate indication whether the variant causes more severe disease.
 As with other variants, some infected people display no symptoms, South African experts said.
 The WHO panel drew from the Greek alphabet in naming the variant omicron, as it has done with earlier, major variants of the virus.